unifiedjs/unifiedjs.github.io/doc/learn/find-node.md

 ### What is a node

 A node is a single language specific unit inside a [syntax tree][syntax-tree].
-Such as a heading in markdown, or anchor element in HTML.
+For example: a heading in markdown, or anchor element in HTML.
 In unified, nodes follow the [unist][] specification.

 ### Finding a node